 You can check out our Flat Resumes for examples if you want to prevent those formatting errors.
 These are pre-created and pre-formatted templates that you can download at your most convenient time.

-How to Write a Qualifications Summary in a Resume
+2. How to Write a Qualifications Summary on a Resume

 - Authority.
 This is the part where you write your major skills, the number of years that you worked in your industry, and the general overview of your role.

 - Creativity.
-Include projects that you started and brought into completion and a major issue that you solved.
+Include projects that you started and brought to completion and a major issue that you solved.

 - Efficiency.
 This section is where you write how you increased your company’s efficiency and how you met production deadlines and other relevant details.

 - Recognition.
-Include your major awards that you’ve earned and any honors you’ve received.
+Include the major awards that you’ve earned and any honors you’ve received.

 For more reference on how to include your qualifications, you can check out our Retail Resume samples.
 These contain precise and detailed information for creating a great resume.